Vantiq/vantiq-sdk-micro/README.md

 C-based applications.
 The example used in the design for the SDK is a set-top box where you might have as little as 1MB of memory available.

+### Support Platforms

+Currently, the library has been build / tested on Mac OSX.
+We believe it should compile and run fine on Linux platforms.
+It will not currently build on Windows.

 ## Repository Structure

 * **src/vme** - contains the c sources and header files that comprise the entire library. the compile down to both a